Who Am I?

 AS Level – Cronton Sixth Form College (2016-2017):

 From 2016 to 2017, I went to Cronton Sixth Form College undertaking 4 AS subjects including, walking away with a B Computer Science and a D in Business Studies.
 I failed the two other courses I enrolled in.
-It would be quite easy for me to turn round an go “Oh, it was the teachers fault” but looking back, there were a few times where I failed to attend extra sessions which were put into place to help me – such as the Wednesday study day.
-I didn’t quite take my time at Cronton seriously; I thought it would be easier than it was – as I didn’t revise much in high school either, and that was my downfall.
 I don’t regret failing because it meant I went to Priestley College, meaning that I learnt a hell of a lot more about the game making process than I ever would have if I’d have followed the path Cronton was setting me on – I’d have gone to a University which doesn’t exactly have the best course in the world, I’d never considered Falmouth University – which is by far one of the best in the UK for Game Development.
 Mistakes aren’t always bad; failure doesn’t mean you don’t improve.

 AQA Technical Level – Priestley College (2017-2019):

 After failing at Cronton, they never arranged an appointment with regards to re-enrolling even after my repeated attempts to get one.
 Because of this, I had to look elsewhere and Priestley offered some good courses.
 I finished my studies and achieved a grade of DMM in Entertainment Technology: Video Games Art and Design Production.
 Here, I worked on multiple projects, of which, the games can be found on this portfolio page and the projects can be found here.
 I’m proud of myself and the work that I have made here; now onto bigger and better things.